national4hgeospatialteam/curriculum/gis101/modules/04-make-your-first-map/README.md

 You’ve explored what GIS is, thought like a cartographer, and sharpened your spatial reasoning.
 Now it’s time to **create your own digital map** using **ArcGIS Online (AGOL)**, preview **QGIS**, and learn where to find trusted **data**.
 By the end, you’ll be able to open AGOL and know *what each step does, why it matters,* and *how it connects to GIS fundamentals.*

-> 💡 *Think of this as your “Hello, World” for mapping.*
+> 💡 *Think of this as your “Hello, World” moment for mapping.*

 ---